 Make sure you tell us if your circumstances change at any time.
 This can be done by updating your application in your online account area.
 It’s really important you do this, as it may affect your banding, priority date or type of property you’re eligible for.

 Bidding means selecting a property you are interested in, and letting us know you want to be considered for it.
 You’ll do this through the online account area of the HomechoiceWB website.
 This is where you’ll find available properties each week, as well as lots of information about each home.
 You can bid for as many properties as you like each week, as long as you’re eligible for them.
-The bidding cycle runs from noon on Thursday to noon of the following Wednesday each week.
+The bidding cycle runs from 00:01 on Tuesday to 23:59 of the following Wednesday each week.
 If you don’t place a bid on a property you want to be considered for during this period, you won’t be considered for the property.

 If you think you’ll need help bidding on properties, please let us know.